Agora: Trust Less and Open More in Verification for Confidential Computing: Evaluation

 \subsubsection{Breakdown}

-\autoref{tab:tcb} details the TCB size of the components in \name and three representative frameworks. \emph{Binary verifier} is the tiny core of verification, thanks to the innovative design of \name that offloads the most sophisticated analyses.
-Counting utilities, the BV is realized in roughly 5.1 KLOC plus dependencies.
+\autoref{tab:tcb} details the TCB size of the components in \name and 4 other representative tools or frameworks. \emph{General Utilities} is the backbone of a verifier, including intermediate representation, encoding of semantics, and binary utilities. \emph{Binary verifier} is the tiny core of verification, thanks to the innovative design of \name that offloads the most sophisticated analyses.
+Counting utilities, the BV (excluding policy-related code) is roughly 4.5 KLOC plus dependencies.
 The BTM removes trust in SMT solvers.
-Since a full-fledged BTM is not realized, we estimate some components, including the Task Converter based on term rewriting~\cite{trs-rs}, totaling approximately 7 KLOC.
-Note that the \vc parser and disassembler are excluded from the TCB, because incorrect \vc is rejected in \vc validation, and \name certifies the re-assembled binary, rather than the original binary being disassembled. \name relies on the correctness of the assembler.
+Since a full-fledged BTM is not realized (see \autoref{fig:btm-workflow}), we estimate the TCB of all components, including the unimplemented Task Converter based on term rewriting~\cite{trs-rs} and Task Fabricator, totaling to \mytilde 6 KLOC.
+Note that the \vc parser and disassembler are excluded from the TCB, because incorrect \vc is rejected in \vc validation, and \name certifies the re-assembled binary, rather than the original binary being disassembled.
 Taking advantage of formally verified ELF builders~\cite{compcertELF}, the assembler can be excluded from the TCB.